 The lens of your eye focuses the image.
 It does this automatically, using muscles to change shape and help focus on objects at different distances.
-The iris, the coloured part of your eye, controls the amount of light passing through the pupil into your eye.
+The iris, the colored part of your eye, controls the amount of light passing through the pupil into your eye.

-Taking care of your vision
+Take care of your vision

 Visit your optician regularly to have your eyes examined.
 In between examinations, if you notice a change in or are concerned about your eyesight, contact your nearest Hoya Vision optician.
 Hoya Vision lenses offer vision correction and its coatings/treatments can also protect your eyes.
 Detecting and treating problems early can help maintain good vision for the rest of your life.